Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 ## Shift installation in Nuke

-In order to have Shift installed inside Nuke and be able to open the Shift UI with a menu entry, is required to setup Shift in the user init and menu python files.
-It can be added in the user init and menu files from the nuke preference folder ([home directory]/.nuke) or a custom init and menu files inside your pipeline.
-If the directory were this files are stored is a path read by Nuke, they will be automatically executed on startup.
+To install Shift and open the Shift UI with a menu entry within Nuke, it is required to set up Shift in the user init and menu Python files from Nuke.
+Shift can be added to the user init and menu files from Nuke's preference folder (*<home directory>/.nuke*) or to a custom init and menu files inside a custom folder structure.
+If the directory where these files are stored is a path read by Nuke, they will be automatically executed on startup.

 ### Init